m0tela01/BartonApp/README.md

 # BartonApp
 Master Project for Barton Angular App.
 This project began as a combination of the intial repositories for BartonAPI and BartonWebApp.
+They are excluded for clarity.

 # Contributors of this project